rife2/rife2-template-renderers/README.md

   - Translates a template value to/from ROT13.
 - **rife.render.SwapCase**
   - Swap case of a template value.
+- **rife.render.TimeIso**
+  - Renders the current time in ISO 8061 format.
 - **rife.render.Trim**
   - Removes leading and trailing whitespace from a template value.
 - **rife.render.Uncapitalize**